San Jose Lemon Law Lawyers

 Motor Vehicle Accident

 When you purchase a car, you rightfully expect it to be trouble-free and not require servicing or repairs for the foreseeable future.
-It can be immensely frustrating to deal with constant repairs shortly after acquiring a vehicle, especially when it’s brand new.
+It can be immensely frustrating to deal with constant maintenance shortly after acquiring a vehicle, especially when it’s brand new.
 If you find yourself in such a predicament, you may have a lemon law claim against the vehicle manufacturer.

 Who do you file a lemon law claim against in California?

 Should the dealership or vehicle manufacturer fail to provide the necessary assistance, you retain the right to file a lemon law claim in a court of law.
-If you opt to pursue a claim through legal channels, we strongly recommend seeking counsel from a highly experienced lemon law attorney.

 What cars fall under lemon laws in California?